Quackshot came out on the mighty Megadrive back in 1992 and is usually overshadowed by Disney’s chief mascot, Mickey Mouse in Castle of Illusion.

 The graphics in the game still look great today.
 Disney games on the Megadrive did have a lot of effort put in to this side of things game like Mickey Mouse Castle of Illusion and later on Aladdin and the Lion King prove this and Quackshot is a sight to behold.

 The sound is great as well.
-Loads of tunes that you’ll be happily humming for days after and they hit the spot perfectly.
-Calypso style for Mexico and Spooky for Transylvania so it all fits in nicely.
+Loads of tunes that you’ll be happily humming for days after and they hit the spot perfectly with a Calypso style for Mexico and Spooky music for Transylvania it all fits in nicely.

 Its a play on Indiana Jones and its all the better for it and one that any Disney fan needs to have in their collection or at the very least play it.